DualFormer: Local-Global Stratified Transformer for Efficient Video Recognition: Experiments

 \subsection{Ablation Study}

-\textbf{Effect of LW-MSA \& GP-MSA.} To study the effect of the proposed dual-level MSA, we test different combinations of LW-MSA and GP-MSA based on DualFormer-T. As shown in Figure \ref{tab:dualmsa}, (LG, LG, LG, LG) denotes our default configuration where each block sequentially performs LW-MSA and GP-MSA.
+\textbf{Effect of LW-MSA \& GP-MSA.} To study the effect of the dual-level MSA, we test different combinations of LW/GP-MSA to implement DualFormer-T. (LG, LG, LG, LG) denotes our default configuration, namely the one in Figure \ref{tab:dualmsa}, where each block sequentially performs LW-MSA and GP-MSA.
 For the four variants at the upper part of Table \ref{tab:dualmsa}, LL and GG mean that the blocks at that stage only contain two LW-MSAs and two GP-MSAs, respectively.
 For example, (LL, LL, LG, LG) means using blocks with two LW-MSAs at the first two stages and using a combination of LW-MSA and GP-MSA at the last two stages.

 For a fair comparison, we slightly tune the hyperparameter to ensure their FLOPs and parameters to be similar.
 We report the accuracy of these variants on Kinetics-400 in the upper part of Table \ref{tab:dualmsa}.
 Among these variants, (GG, GG, GG, GG) performs the worst since the local context information is very important to a patch.
 The model with only LW-MSA degrades by 1.1\% top-1 score (79.5\%$\rightarrow$78.4\%) due to a limited receptive field at every stage.
 By integrating GP-MSA to increase the receptive field, both (LL, LL, LG, LG) and (LG, LG, LL, LL) achieve better performance than the variants with only local or global modules.
 In particular, adding GP-MSA to the early stages benefits more than late stages, revealing the importance of GP-MSA to complement the early stages.
 Moreover, we evaluate the two pyramid scales in GP-MSA and report their results in the lower part of Table \ref{tab:dualmsa}.
 Compared to our default setting, we can find a clear accuracy drop by removing either the (4, 4, 4) or (8, 7, 7) scale.
-Besides, some examples of attention visualization are shown in Figure \ref{fig_vis}.
+In addition, some examples of attention visualization are shown in Figure \ref{fig_vis}.